pysat/pysat/docs/installation.rst

    git clone https://github.com/pysat/pysat.git
    cd pysat
    git checkout develop
-   python setup.py develop
+   pip install -e .

-The use of `develop` rather than `install` in the setup command installs the code 'in-place', so any changes to the software do not have to be reinstalled to take effect.
+The use of `-e` in the setup command installs the code 'in-place', so any changes to the software do not have to be reinstalled to take effect.
 It is not related to changing the pysat working branch from ``main`` to ``develop`` in the preceeding line.